invenia/blog/_posts/2018-12-01-memristors.md

 In the case of planar graphs, it was possible to choose the basis of the cycle space in such a way that the basis cycles bound the faces of the graph.

 A generalisation of this construction to nonplanar graphs is not obvious due to the fact that in nonplanar graphs the notion of *faces* is not well-defined.
-In an attempt to overcome this, we defined the faces of a nonplanar graph $$G$ to be the faces of an embedding of $$G$ in some higher dimensional closed orientable surface.
+In an attempt to overcome this, we defined the faces of a nonplanar graph $$G$$ to be the faces of an embedding of $$G$$ in some closed orientable surface.
 We can think of an embedding of $$G$ in a surface as a "drawing of $$G$ on that surface" such that no two edges of $$G$ intersect.
 For a given graph $$G$, it is always possible to find such a surface [7].

 We illustrate this on the simplest nonplanar graph, $$K_{3,3}$$: